Tanzyingsz/DDM-Dissertation/Literature Review 5.0.md

 ### 2.1.3 Storytelling In Brand

 Storytelling benifts a brand in many ways.
 To begin with, storytelling remove the barrier of conneting to a brand.
 In the modern world, the information explosion feeds people with way too much noise (Miller, 2017).
 Luckily,storytelling is a powerful approach to create music out of noise.
 A well-choreographed music piece act like a map that leads the customer all the way through the product and services provided.
 In this case, the customer does not have to waste extra calories of their overloaded mind and can make a connection with a brand easily.
-Then storytelling convey the personality of a brand.
+Then storytelling convey the personality of a brand.<br/>

 Not any random story will work as a persuasive brand story.
 Instead of talking merely about the brand itself, tell the story about the customer makes the customer care more (Miller, 2017).
 While Bragging about the quality of product or service is not the goal of a brand story, Establishing a stronger relationship between the brand and customer definitely is.
 The trick in storytelling is instead of showing the whole picture at the beginning, let the reader figure out the story on their own.
-As Andrew Stanton (2012), the world-famous film director once said in his TED: "Don't give them (the audience) 4, give them 2+2."
+As Andrew Stanton (2012), the world-famous film director once said in his TED: "Don't give them (the audience) 4, give them 2+2."<br/>

 Some framework helps to structure a story that provides the better user experience, the previous study proposed frameworks like the persona-based model (Herskovitz, and Crystal,2010), the Hero’s Journey story framework (Campbell, 2008), story brand 7-Part framework (SB7 framework) (Miller, 2017) etc. Among which Miller's framework is the most comprehensive and easy to process for customers.
 Therefore this project plan to adapt Miller's work into practice.
-The SB7 framework proposes a 7-plot-points genuine story formula:
+The SB7 framework proposes a 7-plot-points genuine story formula:<br/><br/>

 (1) _A character_, specially refers to a hero acted by the customer (2) _A problem to solve_.
 If the character stays in forever peace, the story cannot move on.
 Therefore a villain usually exists to push forward the plot.
 In order to find out the villain of the story, two levels of problems, namely external and internal problems are all considered.